Netcoins and Newton are among the best crypto exchanges in Canada that offer easy-to-use, beginner-friendly interfaces to accommodate crypto newbies.

 Newton offers fee-free trading with no extra deposit/withdrawal fees.

-To make money, there’s an in-built Newton spread of 0.5%-0.7% which is applied to the bid-ask price when you buy/sell crypto on the platform.
+To make money, there’s an in-built Newton spread of up to 2.50%, which is applied to the bid-ask price when you buy/sell crypto on the platform.

 Both Netcoins and Newton offer basic web and mobile trading platforms.

-The Netcoins web interface offers a buy/sell feature, with limit orders to set your trades to execute at a certain price, and price alerts to keep you in the loop with price movements.
+The Netcoins web interface offers a buy/sell feature, with limit orders to set your trades to execute at a specific price and price alerts to keep you in the loop with price movements.

 There’s also the Netcoins mobile app to keep you on top of the markets and buy/sell crypto, check balances, and make deposits/withdrawals while on the go.

 - The standard newton platform: Trade commission-free at competitive prices and spreads of up to 2.50%